tom-seddon/beeblink/docs/ftdi_latency_timer.md

 performance for OSBGET and OSBPUT, affecting `*SPOOL*`, `*EXEC`, `*DUMP`, and so on.
 The `*CAT` output speed is also slightly affected.

-On OS X, the server can set this up for you, so no action is required.

-On Windows, you need to do to it by hand - but it's easy enough, and it seems to be persistent:
+On OS X and Linux, the server can sort this out for you; on Windows, unfortunately, you need to do to it by hand.
+But it's easy enough, and it seems to be persistent:

 1. Find device in Device Manager (mine appears as `USB Serial Port